Energy Justice Collaborative

 People are sleeping in their basements, temporary leaving their homes, and some have contemplated selling their homes - all to get rid of this annoying and stressful noise which some classify as “torture.”
 Source: Noise like Torture, Cape Breton Post (Opinion) April 21, 2022.

-People have endured four years of suffering -– some residents are on the verge of developing chronic health effects.
+Local families have endured four years of suffering -– some residents are on the verge of developing chronic health effects.
+Some have also felt anger, grief, or a sense of injustice and feel further victimized by a lack of political action to protect family health.

-Political Capture
+Political Silence

 <i><b>MacLellan</b> with Morien Resources President and CEO<br> Photo credit: <b>Morien Resources</b></i>